DiogoAADCosta/guitar-diagnostic-system/README.md

 ## How the System Works

-The system follows a multi-step decision flow:
+The system follows a structured decision flow:

-1. The user selects their main goal (e.g., playing songs, improvising, etc.)
+1. The user selects their main goal
+   (e.g., playing songs, improvising, creating music)

-2. Based on the goal, the system selects relevant skill pillars:
+2. Based on the goal, the system activates relevant skill pillars:
    - Fretboard Mapping
    - Musical Understanding
    - Ear Training
    - Technique
    - (Future) Musical Phrasing

-3. The user self-assesses their current level
+3. The user performs a self-assessment to indicate their current level

-4. The system dynamically selects the appropriate starting point
+4. The system dynamically determines the appropriate starting point

 5. The user completes one or more tests:
-   - Behavioral test (no right/wrong answers)
+   - Behavioral test (no right/wrong answers, pattern-based)
    - Knowledge-based test (with validation)

 6. Each test generates a partial diagnosis

-7. Diagnoses are combined into a final result
+7. All diagnoses are combined into a final result, indicating strengths, limitations, and next steps
 ## System Design Focus

 This project is not just about coding — it focuses on: